yurimacena/yurimacena/README.md

 ## Hi 👋
 Focus on backend development, but obviously I like programming in general.
-Recently I am learning Python and Artificial Intelligence, but I have some interest in low-level languages, especially Rust and Assembly.
+Recently I am learning Python and Data Analytics.
 Be welcome to collaborate in my repositories and talk to me for work in some project or organization.

+Tools that I use actually: Power BI, Python, MySQL Workbrench, MongoDB, Git and Articial Intelligence.
 <!--
 **yurimacena/yurimacena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.